June 2, 2023

 The Paradox of Post-Colonialism in Hong Kong

-Hong Kong remains a litmus test situated at the vanguard of an ideological struggle, wherein divergent world visions compete for dominance: a Pax Americana or a Pax Sinica.
-A fundamental dichotomy emerges, pitting a world grounded in the principles of liberal democracy against the ascendancy of a technologically bolstered authoritarian order.
+As of now, Hong Kong remains a battleground not only for its own future but for the direction in which the global ideological compass will swing—the enduring Western Hegemony or the New Axis of Autocracy.
+A fundamental dichotomy emerges, pitting a world anchored in the principles of liberal democracy against the ascendancy of a technologically bolstered authoritarian order.
 I know which world I want to live in.
 Do you?

 Flowers and a photograph were placed for Queen Elizabeth II outside the British Consulate in Hong Kong.
 Photo Credit: Anthony Kwan / Associated Press

-On September 16, I was captivated by the poignant scene unfolding outside the British Consulate in Admiralty, the bustling epicenter of Hong Kong’s central business district.
+On September 16, I found myself entranced by a scene that had unfolded outside the British Consulate in Admiralty, the eastern extension of the central business district on the Hong Kong Island.
 There, hordes of Hong Kong residents patiently formed lengthy lines, dedicating hours of their time to pay homage to the late Queen Elizabeth II.
 A colossal bed of flowers and reverential portraits of the queen gradually adorned the consulate walls, evoking a profoundly moving tribute.
 This outpouring of affection for the departed monarch may indeed stand as one of the most extraordinary displays witnessed beyond the borders of the United Kingdom.

 I stumbled upon a video of a man playing a tune on his harmonica and discovered that the song was “Glory to Hong Kong,” the unofficial anthem of the protesters during the 2019 pro-democracy protests.
 The lyrics go: “Stars may fade, as darkness fills the air.
 Through the mist, a solitary trumpet flares: Now, to arms!
 For Freedom, we fight, with all might we strike!”
 A few days later, I found out that the same man was arrested over the suspicion that he might carry out an “act with seditious intent,” as the Hong Kong police told the BBC.